javajosh/simpatico/websocket.md

 renderStree(s, renderParent);
 ```

+# Building the protocol
+The Simpatico chat protocol has three parts: registering a client connection's public key, inviting other public keys to be your 'friend', and the message protocol which describes the steady-state flow of messages between connections.

+An unusual quality of Simpatico chat (Simpatichat) is its simplicity.
+We think in terms of communicating processes, with each process having one websocket connection to one server, and the potential to message any registered connection.

+The design balances the threat of malefactors with ease of implementation and the ability to run on modest server hardware.
+PKI is famously compute-intensive and so we rely on clients to ver

 ## Connection Registration Protocol
 Simpatico requires a challenge/response protocol to register your public key.
+The challenge exists to prove that your public key is "real" in the sense it can be used to encrypt from and to another public key.
+Without this challenge, a malicious client can connect and associate their connection with an arbitrary string.

 The server sends its public key, and then expects a response with your public key and a clear-text message and that same message encrypted by your private key to its public key.
 We pick as that message a simple timestamp from Date.now(), which is ms from the Epoch and can be used to measure client/server time-skew.
 WebSockets support text, but we will want more structure so every message must be wrapped in an unencrypted JSON envelope.